Organizational Culture: Definition and Types

 4 Types of Organizational Culture

-There are four main types of organizational culture, which come from Robert E. Quinn and Kim S. Cameron of the University of Michigan, who investigated the qualities that make businesses effective.
+The four main types of organizational culture are clan culture, adhocracy culture, market culture and hierarchy culture.
+These types come from Robert E. Quinn and Kim S. Cameron of the University of Michigan, who investigated the qualities that make businesses effective.
 From a list of 39 attributes, the researchers identified two key polarities: (1) internal focus and integration vs. external focus and differentiation, and (2) flexibility and discretion vs. stability and control.

 Types of Organizational Culture